 Subtle?
 No. Successful?
 Insanely so.

 Just how much a monster success was No Strings Attached?
-It sold 2.4 million copies in its first-week in 2000, basically doubling the previous record, which was set only months before by their arch-rival.
+It sold 2.4 million copies in its first-week in 2000, basically doubling the previous record, which was set only months before by their archrival.
 (Their record wouldn't be broken until Adele's 25 in 2015.)

 Ahead of Celebrity's release in 2001, 'N Sync wanted to make it clear they were different than—ahem—some other groups in their genre.

-"It's really almost like a bad slang to us," Chris told Rolling Stone of the "boy band" label.
-"When you say ‘boy band,' you're grouping us into a bunch of groups that everybody thinks are very similar, and they're nothing like us.
+"It's really almost like a bad slang to us," Kirkpatrick told Rolling Stone of the "boy band" label.
+"When you say 'boy band,' you're grouping us into a bunch of groups that everybody thinks are very similar, and they're nothing like us.
 They may be five guys or four guys or other similarities here and there, but it's just one of those things.
 We've spent six years trying to get out of the shadow of being this boy-band thing."

 One year after Celebrity's release, 'N Sync announced they were going on a temporary hiatus.
 But it ended up becoming a permanent end to the group as they never recorded or toured together again.

-Over the years, 'N Sync has occasionally reunited to perform together, including the 2013 MTV Music Awards to perform a medley of their hits as part of a tribute to Justin, who was receiving the Vanguard Award.
+Over the years, 'N Sync has occasionally reunited to perform together, including the 2013 MTV Music Video Awards to perform a medley of their hits as part of a tribute to Timberlake, who was receiving the Vanguard Award.
 In 2018, they reunited once again to receive their star on the Hollywood Walk of Fame, making a joint appearance on The Ellen Degeneres Show.

 One person not ready to get out of the boy band shadow was Pearlman.